Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- In his most recent time out on Saturday, the right-hander threw six innings against the Miami Marlins, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Monday against the Toronto Blue Jays, the righty tossed two innings, giving up four earned runs while surrendering four hits.

-- The 26-year-old has put up a 4.38 ERA and 7.4 strikeouts per nine innings across 20 games this season, while giving up a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.